Mizunokojima Lighthouse: History

 The Mizunokojima Lighthouse began operating on 20 March 1904, after a torturous four-year construction marked by difficulties brought on by the remoteness of the location.
 The location had to be abandoned on 4 May 1945 during World War II due to Allied strafing and bombs, but service was restored with acetylene gas lamps by 17 May 1946.
 On 15 November 1950, the normal light was finally repaired.
-The lighthouse was manned until 1986, when it transitioned to automatic control.
+The lighthouse was staffed until 1986, when it transitioned to automatic control.
 Solar and wave power generators were installed in 2002.

 Several typhoons have hit the lighthouse in its years of operation, and the resulting high waves have caused damage.
 Keepers' records show that waves taller than the roof of the lighthouse hit on 22 September 1922.
 Another typhoon on 1 October 1941 created waves that reached up to the seventh floor of the lighthouse, rendering equipment like meteorological instruments, radio equipment, generators, and batteries unusable, and the storm destroyed the adjoining pier.